Tech-at-DU/ACS-3220-Docker-DevOps-Deployments/README.md

 - **Submit a [final project](Projects/FinalProject.md) on [Gradescope]** and pass according to the [rubric](Projects/FinalProject.md#rubric).
 - Actively **participate in class** and **abide by the attendance policy**.
 - **Make up all classwork** from all absences.

+## Class Recordings

+All class recordings will be available [here](https://bit.ly/droxey-vids) no later than 24 hours after the class session.
+For privacy reasons, please do not share the recordings outside of the ACS student body.

 [Alerts]: Lessons/Alerts.md
 [Architecture Diagrams]: Lessons/Diagrams.md